susehenry/Fundamentals-of-Data-Analysis/README.md

 ## Repository Content

-**cao- Copy2.ipynb** – in this jupyter notebook data from the cao website is used from 2019, 2020, 2021.
+**CAO_Points.ipynb** – in this jupyter notebook data from the cao website is used from 2019, 2020, 2021.
 This data is available from  CAO Website, the data was saved to my repository and then cleaned, combined, and finally an exploration of data is carried out.

 **pyplot.ipynb** – This repository contains a explanation of matplotlib.plyplot and examines ways data can be visually represented using three different plot styles.
 1. Scatterplot